idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

   }
 ```

-By loading in this way (globally for all local sites), all local dev sites get the more "dev env" settings, and you can still use settings.local.php for any actual local settings changes needed.
+By loading in this way (globally for all local sites), all local dev sites get more "dev env" settings, and you can still use settings.local.php for any changes needed to the local settings.

 #### Example settings.local.php, or development.settings.php